RuleWorld/PyBioNetGen/README.md

 ### Features

-PyBioNetGen comes with a command line interface (CLI) entrypoint as well as a functional library that can be imported.
+PyBioNetGen comes with a command line interface (CLI), based on [cement framework](https://builtoncement.com/), as well as a functional library that can be imported.
 The CLI can be used to run BNGL models, generate Jupyter notebooks and do rudimentary plotting.

 The library side provides a simple BNGL model runner as well as a model object that can be manipulated and used to get libRoadRunner simulators for the model.